hashicorp/packer/website/source/docs/command-line/push.html.markdown

 ## Options

+* `-message` - A message to identify the purpose or changes in this Packer template much like a VCS commit message.
+This message will be passed to the Packer build service.
+This option is also available as a short option `-m`.

 * `-token` - An access token for authenticating the push to the Packer build service such as Atlas.
 This can also be specified within the push configuration in the template.